-Lunch: Cambridge Diet leek and potato soup
+Lunch: 1:1 Diet chicken and mushroom soup

-Dinner: Cambridge Diet toffee and walnut shake
+Dinner: 1:1 Diet toffee and walnut shake

-- You don’t have to think about food.
-When trying to lose weight it can be difficult to figure out what exactly you should be eating and how much, but the good thing about the Cambridge diet is that all you have to do is have the products four times a day and that’s it – no weighing, counting, measuring or trying to navigate tricky to understand nutritional labels.
+You don’t have to think about food.
+When trying to lose weight it can be difficult to figure out what exactly you should be eating and how much, but the good thing about the 1:1 Diet is that all you have to do is have the products four times a day and that’s it – no weighing, counting, measuring or trying to navigate tricky to understand nutritional labels.
 You don’t even have to visit a supermarket as all the food packs are given to you by your own personal weight loss consultant.

-- It can make social situations difficult.
+It can make social situations difficult.
 Surviving on a diet that requires you to eat only certain products can feel socially isolating as you will be unable to join in with any food-related social activities.

-- You will miss real food.
+You will miss real food.
 Apart from the fact that you won’t be eating any solid food, the ingredient lists for the shakes and soups are as long as your arm.
 In the Oriental Chilli flavour soup you have to read quite far down before you get to dried red peppers or anything that sounds like a real ingredient; skimming past things like maltodextrin, powdered cellulose, potassium chloride, soya lecithin and hydrolysed maise protein.
 Yum.

-- Dieters have reported all sorts of side effects to VLCDs, including fairly common ones such as headaches, tiredness, dizziness, nausea and diarrhoea and more worrying ones including hair loss, skin rashes and gallstones.
+Dieters have reported all sorts of side effects to VLCDs, including fairly common ones such as headaches, tiredness, dizziness, nausea and diarrhoea and more worrying ones including hair loss, skin rashes and gallstones.